biggies-desu/biggies-desu/README.md

 - A guy who enjoy playing games (bet i dont gonna make one)
 - Hates pointer for a reason. (thats why data structure sucks)
 - Depression since I still have no idea why the fuck I study in Computer Science major (seriously lol)
+- i want to turn into IT (supporter/help tesk) anyway

 Currently Study at Department of Computer and Information Science, Faculty of Applied Science (KMUTNB).